LucasRoesler/lucasroesler.github.io/content/post/2017/automatic-migration-validation.md

 The most sensitive step of the deploy process is the changes to our database.
-Prior to the automation I am about to describe, validation of the database migrations required specialized knowledge about Postgres, the changes to the applicaiton model, load on the database for that model, and a bit of general experience.
+Prior to the automation I am about to describe, validation of the database migrations required specialized knowledge about Postgres, the changes to the application model, load on the database for that model, and a bit of general experience.
 This obviously slows down reviews and subsequently deploys.
-Worst, it was simply too easy to miss problem migrations when depending on only peer reviews.
+Worse, it was simply too easy to miss problem migrations when depending on only peer reviews.
 To make our lives easier we created a series of validation checks to ensure that each database migration will be backwards compatible.

 <!--more-->
-## The What
+## The what
 The checks I am going to describe are simply a sequence of regex that we run on the migrations in the changelog.
-The process looks, roughly, like this
+The process looks, roughly, like this:

 1. Using git, generate a list of new migrations in this release,
 1. Using Django's `sqlmigrate` manage command, generate the SQL for each